-The NIFCA Finance Officer will also follow the Authority budget plan, financial regulations and financial targets which have been laid down for the year ahead and liaise as necessary with the Northumberland County Council Audit Team.
-He will also report on at least a weekly basis to the Chief Executive on NIFCA's financial performance and quarterly or more often when required to the Authority Finance and full Committees.
+The NIFCA Finance Officer will follow the Authority budget plan, financial regulations and financial targets which have been laid down for the year ahead and liaise as necessary with the Northumberland County Council Audit Team.
+He will also report on at least a weekly basis to the Chief Officer on NIFCA's financial performance and quarterly or more often when required to the Authority Finance and full Committees.
 Efficiencies will be sought wherever possible throughout the organisation to maximise value for money and delivery of targets and priorities.
-Capital expenditure will also be carefully planned and monitored by the CEO, reporting to the Authority Membership.
-The question of maintaining and building up the Authority's PV fund towards future patrol vessel procurement possibly in 10 years time will also remain a priority.
+Capital expenditure will also be carefully planned and monitored by the Chief Officer, reporting to the Authority Membership.
+The question of maintaining and building up the Authority's PV fund towards future patrol vessel procurement will also remain a priority.